There are times of great joy in life, such as the birth of a new child, or a wedding, there are also sadder times, such as the funeral of a loved one.

 We recognise that our building is not ancient mediaeval picture-postcard one but it’s modern, bright and versatile interior means that there are lots of opportunities to be creative in terms of seating and space.

 It used to be that you had to live within the local area, the ‘parish’, in order to get married at your local church.
 That situation has now changed, so that now if you have certain ‘qualifying connections’ with a church then you are able to marry there.
-These connections are too complex to describe here, so if you are considering getting married the best thing to do is to contact Steve, our Rector, who will be more than happy to meet and talk with you.
+These connections are too complex to describe here, so if you are considering getting married the best thing to do is to contact our Church Wardens, Lynn & Christine who will be more than happy to meet and talk with you.

 Even if one or both of you has been married before and your previous partner is still alive that doesn’t necessarily mean that you can’t get married in Church.
 The Church of England has guidelines that help clergy work through the issues with couples.
 We can’t promise an automatic “Yes” but we will do all that we can to help.